Program or Partner

 Presbyterian Disaster Assistance serves US communities and congregations that have been impacted by disaster.
 The national organization focuses on long-term recovery, providing emotional and spiritual care to care givers, and assisting communities as they set up sites to host mission teams.
 YAVs who work with PDA will receive mentoring in the area of disaster assistance and helping communities recover from the trauma of natural and human-caused disasters.
 The YAVs will work on social media outreach and other projects for PDA and help manage the 10,000 sq. ft.
 Disaster Assistance Center where local volunteers process 50,000 lbs. of disaster kits annually.
 YAV’s will have the possibility of deployment to disaster sites.

-YAVs live with each other in a house located on the campus of Ferncliff Camp.
+YAVs live with each other in a furnished house located on the campus of Ferncliff Camp, seeking to develop personal and communal sustainable practices.

 Education: some college desirable